jalarcon-ale/Dunkelflaute_estimation/README.md

-This respository contains the code supporting the project "Statistical Modeling of Widespread Energy Droughts", where two main calculations are addressed:
+This respository contains the code supporting the project "Statistical Modeling of Widespread Energy Droughts", with the technical report namded in Dutch as $\textit{technische rapport}$ .
+Two main calculations are addressed in this project:
 * The estimation of the spatial extent of energy droughts.
 * The estimation of return periods of widespread energy droughts.

 These estimations can be done with respect to more than fourty years of daily capacity factor data on the ERA5 grid, as available from the Copernicus climate change service: https://cds.climate.copernicus.eu/datasets/sis-energy-derived-reanalysis?tab=overview

 ## Spatial Dependence
 To estimate the spatial extent of energy droughts, we consider one spatial dependence measure from the literature: the F-madogram (see A. Gobin and H. Van de Vyver, 2021).